suesakol/starter-hugo-academic/content/workshops/Intro.tidyverse/_index.md

 ## 2. Datasets
 The following datasets are used in the workshop.
-Please note that these datasets are modified from original sources.
+These datasets are modified from original sources.
 To download each dataset, right click on **csv** and select "Download Linked File" on Mac.
 For more information about each dataset, follow the links provided in the **source**.

 - Statistical Performance Indicators (SPI) data: {{% staticref "Workshop/R.data/spi_modified.csv" "newtab" %}}csv{{% /staticref %}}, [source](https://datacatalog.worldbank.org/search/dataset/0037996/Statistical-Performance-Indicators)
 - Thailand's COVID-19 confirmed cases in February 2022 data: {{% staticref "Workshop/R.data/covid_feb2022.csv" "newtab" %}}csv{{% /staticref %}}, [source](https://data.go.th/dataset/covid-19-daily)